 A podiatrist might advise surgery if you've been dealing with aching feet or ankles.
 Some common procedures include removing bunions, repairing tendons, and replacing worn-out joints.

 Although it may seem difficult, remember that contemporary surgical techniques are safer and more successful than ever.
 Additionally, consider how much better you'll feel once you can walk normally once more.

 You might not think of nutrition when you're taking a trip to the podiatrist.
 Still, they often make dietary suggestions to improve your well-being.

 Eating healthy and exercising regularly can positively affect foot and ankle problems.
 Specifically, certain foods can help build strong muscles and bones that will be better equipped to protect you from future injury.

 Good nutrition also provides the energy you need to stay active and on your feet.
-Eating correctly can make a huge difference for anyone with limited mobility, as it will help them have the energy necessary to move around easier.
+Eating correctly can make a huge difference for anyone with limited mobility, as it will help them have the energy necessary to move around more easily.

 Podiatry offers comprehensive care by focusing on areas as detailed as surgical procedures to aspects as broad as nutritional advice.
 It can enable many in the disabled community to walk with increased comfort and grace, ultimately improving their quality of life.

 Image by pch.vector on Freepik

 I'm Alice and I live with a dizzying assortment of invisible disabilities, including ADHD and fibromyalgia.
 I write to raise awareness and end the stigma surrounding mental and chronic illnesses of all kinds.